Breakdown of Topological Inheritance and Twist-Induced Quantum Geometry Reconfiguration in Moir\'e Flat Bands: S5. Electronic structure of tb-LCK for at various twist angles

-In this section, we present the detailed analysis of tb-LCK with $\phi_{\text{LC}}\approx0.3976\pi$ at different twist angles, including the band structures, Wilson loop spectrum, and Berry curvature distribution.

-In FIG.~\ref{fig:S7}, we present the twelve low-energy bands that originate from the lower band edge of B6 at commensurate twist angles ranging from $\theta_c=13.17^\circ$ to $\theta_c=3.48^\circ$.
-As the twist angle decreases, the bands progressively cluster.
-At $\theta_c = 6.01^\circ$ and $5.09^\circ$, they split into two groups: a two-band cluster and a ten-band cluster.
-The latter further separates into four- and six-band subclusters near $\theta_c \approx 4.41^\circ$, and the four-band group isolates a single band for $\theta_c \leq 3.89^\circ$.
-Since the bands within each cluster remain entangled, their modified quantum weight $\tilde{K}$ is evaluated collectively.
+We present tb-LCK results for $\phi_{\text{LC}}\approx0.3976\pi$ at various twist angles, including the band structures, Wilson-loop spectra, and Berry curvature distributions.
+Fig.~\ref{fig:S7} shows the 12 low-energy bands that originate from the lower band edge of band B6 at commensurate twist angles ranging from $\theta_c=13.17^\circ$ to $\theta_c=3.48^\circ$.
+As the twist angle decreases, the bands are seen to progressively cluster.
+At $\theta_c = 6.01^\circ$ and $5.09^\circ$, they split into two groups: a cluster of two bands and another cluster of ten bands.
+The latter cluster further separates into four- and six-band subclusters near $\theta_c \approx 4.41^\circ$, and the four-band group isolates a single band at $\theta_c \leq 3.89^\circ$.
+Since the bands within each cluster remain entangled, we evaluate their modified quantum weight $\tilde{K}$ collectively.

-In FIG.~\ref{fig:S8}, we present the Berry curvature distribution of the twelve low-energy bands that originate from the lower band edge of B6 at $\theta_c\approx13.17^\circ$, along with the corresponding Wilson loop spectrum.
+Fig.~\ref{fig:S8} presents the Berry curvature distribution of the twelve low-energy bands that originate from the lower band edge of band B6 at $\theta_c\approx13.17^\circ$, along with the corresponding Wilson-loop spectrum.